km3ll/tsu_rust/projects/the_book/readme.md

 - c06 Enums and Pattern Matching
   - u01 Defining an Enum
   - u02 The match Control Flow Construct
+  - u03 Concise Control Flow with if let and let else
+- c07 Managing Growing Projects with Packages, Crates, and Modules
+  - u01 - Packages and Crates
 ```

 ## commands